Frequently Asked Questions

 How does this compete with or compliment the soccer program offered by the recreation department?

 The programs are highly compatible.
-The WSC teams start at U9 (comprised of 7 & 8 year olds), with many of those players being graduates from the recreational 5-7 year old programs.
+The WSC teams start at U8 (comprised of 7 & 8 year olds), with many of those players being graduates from the recreational 5-7 year old programs.
 The rec soccer program offers a good local opportunity for those players who wish to play soccer in the fall only and in a less competitive environment with no travel.
 Together, we comprise a very vibrant soccer program in Wilbraham, providing an opportunity for every child to play.

 Do Players Need to Participate in a Tryout for a team?

 Yes.
 Each year the WSC has multiple day evaluations for each team.
-The evaluations are designed to sort the players into their age, sex and skill groups.
+The evaluations are designed to sort the players into their age, sex, and skill groups.
 Evaluations are conducted by the WSC with independent evaluators at each level.
 The players are put through a series of skill assessments.
 In the end, the WSC does our best to find a team for all players.
 Where that is not possible because of league team size limits, we will either seek to work with those interested to find additional players to form an additional team or will attempt to place a player with another neighboring club.
 During our evaluation process we work hard to arrive at an honest, independent evaluation of each player.
 Most of the time we get it right, sometimes we don’t.
 Each year we work to make the process a better one.

 Are players grandfathered on team from previous years?